WebF0x/GeneralAI/AIs/CaseBasedAI/README.md

 Pros
 ----
-- Extremely good with recurring situations
+- Extremely good with known situations
-- Immune to local minimum traps (Sticking with a good decision and never finding the best one)
+- Tries to find not only a good output but the best output
 - Fast

 Cons